 During this pandemic, I am very much thankful for the wisdom and discipline God has given me to save pre-pandemic.
 I habitually put coins in my piggy bank to challenge myself.
 I have piggy banks for 1-Peso, 5-Peso, and 10-Peso coins.
 I get excited whenever I try to carry my piggy banks as they accumulate weight.
 As a personal challenge, I also have a savings envelope for 50-Peso and 200-Peso bills.
 I have learned that in social media.
 The challenge is to save every 50-Peso and 200-Peso you receive and treat them as non-existent or as an outright expense.
 But whatever or however you want to keep, the bottom line is to “save for the rainy days.”
 This is the most basic money lesson.
 My coins and savings helped us through our financial emergencies.

 The bottom line is to "save for the rainy days."
 This is the most basic money lesson.
-Click To Tweet
+Share on XThe Value of Restraint

 This point is about making unnecessary purchases.
 Before making major purchases, I have learned to think twice or even more times than usual.
 There was a time before buying a new cellphone, and I even listed the pros and cons of acquiring it, my budget, and the reviews available in the market for the said product.
 I do this to avoid making a rushed decision and regretting it later.
 I even follow this rule: